Kaohsiung Chang Gung Memorial Hospital, Taiwan

 Posters & Accepted Abstracts: J Neurol Neurophysiol

-Fu-Jen Cheng graduated from Chang Gung University College of Medicine on 2004.
-He is an Attending Physician in Department of Emergency Medicine, Kaohsiung Chang Gung Memorial Hospital, since 2009.
-He has published more than 10 papers in reputed journals.
+Ming-Ta Tsai has completed his Graduation from China Medical University College of Medicine in 2010.
+He is an attending physician in Department of Emergency Medicine, Kaohsiung Chang Gung Memorial Hospital, since 2016.